-The environmental design features and management policies, practices and procedures that Dominion Diamond will implement to avoid and minimize (limit) effects to wildlife abundance and distribution are collectively referred to as mitigation.
 The Jay Project is an extension of the Ekati Mine, which has been in operation for 17 years.
 Various mitigation policies, practices, procedures and designs have been implemented, monitored, and evaluated at the Ekati Mine and other operating mines such as the Diavik, Snap Lake, and Jericho (now dormant) mines.
 The WEMP assesses the effectiveness or success of different mitigations implemented at the Ekati Mine and incorporates the lessons learned through adaptive management.
 Some of the improvements include modified landfill practices, use of fencing, construction of skirting around buildings, employee education, and monitoring site nesting activity by raptors.
 A qualitative assessment of the effectiveness of mitigation is provided below.